UnaliWear Kanega Watch Reviewed in 2024

 The Kanega Watch is waterproof with an ingress protection rating of IP67.
 This means it’s safe to wear in the shower and bathtub because it can withstand being submerged in water up to about 3 feet deep for 30 minutes.

 Medicare Part A and Part B do not cover medical alert systems.
-Based on our focus group discussions with real medical alert users, some Medicare Part C insurance policies do cover medical alert systems, but policyholders don’t usually get to choose the device.
+Based on our focus group discussions with real medical alert users, some Medicare Advantage insurance policies do cover medical alert systems, but policyholders don’t usually get to choose the device.
 Contact your insurance company to find out if your policy covers medical alerts and whether you can request a specific device.

 Have questions about this review?
 Email us at reviewsteam@ncoa.org.